logangoins/Cable/README.md

         --flush <account>         - Operation to flush msDs-AllowedToActOnBehalfOfOtherIdentity on an account

 user:
-        --spn <value>             - Write to an objects servicePrincipalName attribute --user <account>          - Specify user account to preform operations on --password <password>     - Change an accounts password
+        --setspn <value>          - Write to an objects servicePrincipalName attribute --removespn <value>       - Remove a specified value off the servicePrincipalName attribute --user <account>          - Specify user account to preform operations on --password <password>     - Change an accounts password